 Please do not add any text to your glissandi and rips.
 Players are not idiots; they understand what the lines all mean and there is nothing else that they could confuse them for.

-This is when the players take their hand out of the bell and lift it.
+This is when the players lift the horn and the bell.
+While not technically facing upward, the bell is higher and more forward facing than in the regular position.
+The hand may stay in the bell or if really going for it not.
 This does four things.
-Firstly, without the hand in the bell they are unable to tune like they usually do, so the sound of the section gets a little wider and wilder.
+Firstly, with the hand less or not in the bell they are unable to tune like they usually do, so the sound of the section gets a little wider and wilder.
 Secondly, the hand does muffle the horn a little, and with it out of the way the sound is a little brighter.
-Thirdly, the bell is now facing upward, throwing the sound in a different direction.
-Lastly, there is now a theatrical element to it, the audience sees the bells up and the horn players rise to the occasion and milk the extra attention.
+Thirdly, the bell is now, throwing the sound in a more forward and upward direction.
+Lastly, there is a theatrical element to it, the audience sees the bells up and the horn players rise to the occasion and milk the extra attention.

 Thank you to Jim Thatcher for explaining a lot of this to me and playing the examples.